aneeq123/aws-ec2-autoscaling-microservice/README.md

 - IDE such as Eclipse, IntelliJ, or VS Code

 To run locally:
 1. Create an Amazon RDS MySQL database
+2. Copy `application.yml.example` to `application.yml`
-2. Update the database endpoint, username, and password in `application.yml`
+3. Update the database endpoint, username, and password
-3. Build the project using `mvn clean package`
+4. Build the project using `mvn clean package`
-4. Run the generated JAR
+5. Run the generated JAR

 ---